605137155/ReID_Software_for_Video/README.md

 # ReID_Software_for_Video
 This is the implement of simple ReID software, which require cv2 and pyqt5.

-Please install cv2 and pyqt5 by:
+Please install opencv-python and pyqt5 by:

-      pip install cv2
+      pip install opencv-python
       pip install pyqt5